dsobiecka/blog-templates/README.md

 This project was bootstrapped with [Create React Root](https://github.com/facebook/create-react-app).

 ## Methods used
-In this project I used React Router 6, Css Grid
+In this project I used React Router 6, Css Grid, @material-ui,

 ## Available Scripts